openstack/kayobe/doc/source/configuration/kolla-ansible.rst

 interpreter, even if the ansible control process is executed from within a virtual environment (unless the ``local`` connection plugin is used).
-This is not ideal if there are python dependencies that must be installed without isolation from the system python packages.
+This is not ideal if there are python dependencies that must be installed with isolation from the system python packages.
 Ansible can be configured to use a virtualenv by setting the host variable ``ansible_python_interpreter`` to a path to a python interpreter in an existing virtual environment.